dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 It can be used when we have write-heavy operations and there is a time gap between queries and mutations, or you are fine with potentially reading stale data.

 There are no transactions in ludicrous mode.
 That is, you cannot open a transaction, apply a mutation, and then decide to cancel the transaction.
 Every mutation request is committed to Dgraph.

+## How does it assign timestamps?

+In normal mode, every transaction gets start timestamp, and upon commit, it gets commit timestamp.
+The transcations are flushed when they receive the commit timestamp.
+In ludicrous mode, we assign commit timestamp to be equal to start timestamp, and execute them instantly.
+Which is why you don't need to send a commit request for mutation.
+These timestamps are assigned when they are ready to commit, instead of in the order of their arrival to dgraph.
+This is one of the trade of using ludicours mode.

 ## Can the cluster run with HA?